lucasktlee/posts/drafts/blockchains-potential.md

 ### What can you build with the blockchain?

-Now that we understand what the blockchain is and how it works, the next question is: _what can you build with the blockchain?_
+Now that we understand what the blockchain is and how it works, the next question is: _what can you build with the blockchain?_ Now, the use cases that I am mentioning here are by no means exhaustive: they happen to be based on a survey of current thinking about the blockchain, as well as some of my own thoughts on the matter.
+I suspect that many more _unknown unknown_ uses exist and will emerge from entrepreneurs and inventors working to find solutions to current problems in diverse industries.

 The first and most obvious use of the blockchain (and Bitcoin) is as a decentralized transmission protocol for sending digital property securely and irreversibly to another party.<sup><a href="#fn15" id="fref15">15</a></sup> In its most basic form, it allows two parties to transfer money over the internet _without the need for a trusted third party and the associated transaction fees often charged by such trusted third parties._<sup><a href="#fn16" id="fref16">16</a></sup> This has significant implications for businesses engaged in, without limitation, global remittances, where, according to the [World Bank](https://remittanceprices.worldbank.org/en) transaction fees can amount to an average of 7.72% (Q1 2015) and remittances may take anywhere between two to five days to “clear” and be available to the recipient.
 The vastly lower transaction fees (presently 0.0001<abbr>BTC</abbr> per transaction) and significantly reduced time to confirm the transaction (approximately one hour assuming one waits for six confirmations) involved in transferring funds using Bitcoin may provide its first “use case”.
 We can easily imagine this being extended to other forms of transfers, for example micropayments where the small size of the payment—less than $1.00—would make it impracticable to use conventional bank transfer systems which often have a _fixed_ minimum cost to make a transfer.